U.S. flag

 • Potential consequences of such testing (including, but not limited to, socioeconomic changes and the need for long-term follow up and evaluation arrangements for individuals with a positive test result) as well as the capabilities and limitations of predictive testing should be discussed in the context of formal genetic counseling prior to testing.

-• In general, genetic testing for POT1-TPD is not recommended for at-risk individuals younger than age 18 years.
-However, predictive testing should be considered if there is a history of early-onset cancer in the family.
-In unaffected individuals with POT1-TPD, screening is recommended beginning at age 18 years (see Table 3), or two to five years prior to the earliest diagnosis in the family.
-Therefore, a history of early cancers in the family may also warrant testing prior to age 18.
+Predictive testing in minors (i.e., testing of asymptomatic at-risk individuals younger than age 18 years).
+In general, predictive genetic testing for POT1-TPD is not recommended for at-risk individuals younger than age 18 years.
+However, a history of early-onset cancer in the family may impact surveillance recommendations and warrant predictive genetic testing prior to age 18 years (in unaffected individuals with a POT1 pathogenic variant, surveillance is recommended beginning at age 18 years or two to five years prior to the earliest diagnosis in the family).

 In a family with an established diagnosis of POT1-TPD, it is appropriate to consider testing of symptomatic individuals regardless of age.